ibowditch/userdocs/_build/html/_sources/background.md.txt

 planned at that time, they will be automatically signed in.
 If there is more than one activity planned at that time, they will be asked to choose their activity.

-When a Member has finished, they should tap their tag on the reader to sign-out.
+When a Member has finished, they tap their tag on the reader to sign-out.

 ## Site Map